-It’s time to celebrate the first day of Spring, and if you aren’t yet indulging in warmer-weather, lighter-longer daydreams, you might lean into the idea of just generally feeling better.
-Optimism is habit-forming and contagious (call Science), and it can start with simple things: bright colors, accomplishing a simple task, and ingesting some vitamins.
+It’s time to celebrate the first day of Spring, and if you aren’t yet indulging in warmer-weather, lighter-longer daydreams, you might lean into the idea of jump-starting your tastebuds with new healthy recipes.
+Optimism is habit-forming and contagious (call Science), and it can start with simple things: bright colors, fresh fruit, accomplishing a simple task, and ingesting some vitamins.

 #cleaneating #healthyeats #mindbodygram #superfoods #corefeeling #desiremap #eatwithintention #ayurvedicfood #healingfood